General uses of student personal information

 Secondary schools will provide information of potential graduates (i.e. contact information, marks and transcripts) for the student’s post‐secondary applications to Ontario Colleges and Universities through a secure site.

-Email addresses (parent and student) may be used for communication between school and home.
+Email addresses (parent, caregiver and student) may be used for communication between school and home.

 Student information such as home addresses, life‐threatening medical emergency information, and accessibility and safety needs, will be released to Student Transportation Services of Waterloo Region (STSWR) for the purpose of administering the board’s contracted transportation services.
 Personal information facilitates scheduling of school bus services to eligible students and helps ensure the health and safety of students.

-Student information (including name, contact information, date of birth, grade level, country of birth) and parent information (name and contact information) will be shared with Region of Waterloo Public Health and Emergency Services according to the Immunization of School Pupils Act, as well as for the purposes of vision and dental screening.
+Student information (including name, contact information, date of birth, grade level, country of birth) and parent information (name and contact information) will be shared with Region of Waterloo Public Health and Emergency Services according to the Immunization of School Pupils Act and the Health and the Health Protection and Promotion Act, as well as for the purposes of vision and dental screening.

 In case of a medical emergency, student information may be shared with medical responders or the hospital.
 Information may be used in matters of health and safety or discipline and is required to be disclosed in compelling circumstances or for law enforcement matters or in accordance with any other Act.

-As part of WRDSB’s commitment to develop global competencies which are the core of learning and innovation, students will be using Ministry and Board approved online tools in the classroom as these have been reviewed to ensure they meet the privacy and security requirements (e.g. G-Suite for Education, Brightspace (D2L)).
+As part of WRDSB’s commitment to develop global competencies which are the core of learning and innovation, students will be using Ministry and Board approved online tools in the classroom as these have been reviewed to ensure they meet the privacy and security requirements.
 A board-based Google account, including email address, will be assigned to each student to promote the development of digital citizenship skills.
 Students receive age-appropriate instruction on digital citizenship and the safe use of technology.
 Use of the internet and social media sites shall be in accordance with the Responsible Use Procedure for Information, Communication and Collaboration.

 Students participating in extra‐curricular activities or events where the public is invited or otherwise attends (i.e. field trips, school concerts, school teams) may be photographed or the events reported on by the general public or media outlets.
 The media, such as newspaper, television and radio, may be invited by the board to attend an event for the purpose of reporting on newsworthy activities.
 The board cannot always control which students the media or members of the public choose to film/photograph/interview, especially during public or semi-public events.
 This may result in photos or recordings being posted on social media sites, websites and other publications.